banindya/cme-workbench/README.md

 CME Workbench is advanced tooling and requires some time to adapt to your infrastructure!
 For example the UI is secured by JWTs issued by a state-of-the-art IAM service as well as any services involved.
 </div>

+## Example app

+The CME workbench manages "projects" which are a set of microservices.
+To illustrate the concepts we provide a sample app which is built from 4 microservices.
+The sample application is called **timesheet**.
+To see how you can switch projects in the UI we treat the CME workbench as a project.

 ## What is it good for?

 CME Workbench is a Angular UI with several backend microservices.
 The UI is used by DevOps staff to tackle daily challenges ranging from "create a new microservice" to "calculate the monthly costs for project XY".